 We are often asked the question, "Does participation in a safety director course automatically designate me as a hyperbaric safety director?"
 There seems to be some midunderstanding around this issue.

-Below you'll find some of the tough questions we get asked about the Introductory Course in Hyperbaric Medicine (ICHM) - along with our honest answers.
+Below you'll find some of the questions we get asked about the Introductory Course in Hyperbaric Medicine (ICHM) - along with our honest answers.
 We'll tell you everything about the program and what it takes so you can make the best enrollment decision for you.

 The development of a comprehensive maintenance program for a hyperbaric system and its supporting equipment is essential for a safe and cost-effective operation.
 The chamber and its operational systems, the chamber room, and the equipment used in and around the chamber should be maintained at the highest operational level.
 This should also include the cleanliness of all elements of the interior and exterior systems.